Change of status means that your change your US visa type.

 Apply COS to Work Visa

-Your employer have to file Form I-129 before your Form I-94 expires to change your status if you are planning to work.
+Your employer has to file Form I-129 before your Form I-94 expires to change your status if you are planning to work.

 Allowed Visa types: E-1, E-2, E-3, H-1B, H-2A, H-2B, or H-3, L-1A or L-1B, O-1 or O-2, P-1, P-2, or P-3, Q-1, R-1, TN-1 or TN-2